Our Mission: To be the champions of all youth in our community, on and off the ice, through the power of hockey.

 Fundraising efforts in 2011 enabled the Pittsburgh Penguins Foundation to dramatically increase their grant assistance and support for “Hockey is for Everyone” initiatives.
 Through the Civic Arena Roof ornament sales, the Foundation was able to give a significant grant to the Mighty Penguins to further their initiatives to provide physically disabled players an opportunity to play hockey.

-As the Pittsburgh Penguins Foundation enters the 7th year of partnership with the Mighty Penguins sled hockey teams, we are proudly committed to continuing to support the dreams of these very inspiring athletes.
+As the Pittsburgh Penguins Foundation continues their partnership with the Mighty Penguins sled hockey teams, we are proudly committed to continuing to support the dreams of these very inspiring athletes.
 Let’s Go Pens!

 UPMC Rehab Institute